-Unmasking Greenwashing: How To Distinguish Genuine Sustainability From Marketing Hype
+Unmasking Greenwashing: Genuine Sustainability Vs. Marketing Hype

 Greenwashing, a term first coined in the 1980s, refers to the practice of companies disingenuously promoting their products or policies as environmentally friendly.
 This deceptive marketing strategy has proliferated in recent years, as consumer demand for sustainable products has surged.
 With an array of products from various sectors claiming to be ‘green’, it has become increasingly challenging for consumers to distinguish between genuine sustainability and mere marketing hype.